madmous/madClones/README.md

 ## Credits, Inspiration, Alternatives

-## More informations
+## Repository structure

-Check the [Client](https://github.com/Madmous/Trello-Clone/blob/develop/client/README.md) and the [Server](https://github.com/Madmous/Trello-Clone/blob/develop/server/README.md) readme
+The repository is divided into two folders.
+The [Client](https://github.com/Madmous/Trello-Clone/blob/develop/client/) which is the react application and the ser the [Server](https://github.com/Madmous/Trello-Clone/blob/develop/server/) which is the express server.